 Looking at those kits on your favorite retailers’ shelves make it look so easy!
 But, you should know that dying your own hair when you are not completely knowledgeable about how chemicals interact is extremely risky.
 Also, hair dye is not a “one size fit all” process.
 No two people will get the exact same result because everyone’s hair is different.
 Using what you see others use or guessing can be a costly, damaging, irreversible mistake.
 This is not meant to discourage you from ever dying your hair, but to arm you with information you need to make a wise, conscious decision!

 It is always my recommendation that you consult a professional colorist or stylist (that you trust) in your area before making any decisions about chemically altering the color of your hair.
-In almost every instance, consultations are free and do not require booking a service upfront.
-And there’s no harm in visiting more than one salon to compare their recommendations!
+And there’s no harm in visiting more than one salon to compare recommendations!
 So, find a few pictures of the color you want to show the stylist and ask these questions during your consultation:

 - What color system do you use and are the maintenance products (shampoo, conditioner, etc.) available from the salon or in stores?

 - Will the color I want require bleach?
-(If the answer to this is “yes,” you may consider another color as bleach can be very harsh on the hair making it difficult to keep it healthy.)
+(If the answer to this is “yes,” you may consider another color as bleach can be difficult to maintain if you do not schedule regular salon visits.)

-- Is it possible to achieve the color I want without the use of permanent dye (only using low-level developer and/or demi-dye, semi-dye, or a tint)?
+- Is it possible to achieve the color I want without the use of permanent dye (using demi- or semi-permanent)?

-- What treatments are recommended to maintain the vibrance of the color and keep my hair healthy?
+- What products are recommended to maintain the vibrance of the color and keep my hair healthy at home?

 - How often will the color need to be touched-up?